Host a blood drive

-- A minimum of 15 donors at a two-hour blood drive is required to make a blood drive viable.
+- There’s a minimum number of donors required to make a blood drive viable.

 - The blood drive must be able to sustain the target set for a minimum of four blood drives in a year as committed donors are considered safe donors.